chrispmaag/pulseaudio_speech_enhancement/README.md

-# Pulse
+# Pulse Audio Real-Time Speech Enhancement

-Real-time speech enhancement for noisy calls.
+### Real-time speech enhancement for noisy calls.

-Why?
-For your business partners, family members, or  friends, background noise can be distracting, unprofessional, and make understanding difficult.
-What if we could remove the background noise, enabling you to focus and understand exactly what your teammate is sharing?
+For your business partners, family members, or friends, background noise in conference calls can be distracting, unprofessional, and make understanding difficult.
+With working remotely becoming more common, it’s critical that people can work efficiently and productively from wherever they choose.

-There would be fewer misunderstandings/mistakes and faster communication so everyone gets time back in their schedules, and less mental fatigue from all-day Zoom meetings.
+What if we could remove the background noise, enabling workers to focus and understand exactly what their teammates are sharing or explaining?
+There would be fewer misunderstandings and mistakes, along with faster, more efficient communication.
+As a result, everyone gets time back in their schedules, and less mental fatigue from all-day video-conference meetings.

-We're excited to share a deployed deep learning solution for real-time speech enhancement.
+Our project aims to tackle this problem by focusing on using real-time speech enhancement to improve the quality of noisy virtual calls.

 Data Sets:
 - [Valentini](https://datashare.is.ed.ac.uk/handle/10283/2791)
 - [Deep Noise Suppression (DNS)](https://github.com/microsoft/DNS-Challenge)
-- Mozilla Common Voice: Built into TensorFlow and PyTorch

 Metrics:
 - Perceptual Evaluation of Speech Quality (PESQ)